BANGAUTOGLASS

 Insurance and the ADAS Calibration Question

 Many comprehensive insurance policies cover windshield replacement, and an increasing number of insurers recognize ADAS calibration as a necessary part of the replacement procedure — not an optional add-on.
 If you haven't already started a claim, Bang AutoGlass can assist you with the claim process.
-We cannot file the claim on your behalf, but we can help guide you through what information you'll need and what to expect.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 The calibration step should be documented as part of the repair, as some insurers require itemized confirmation that safety systems were properly recalibrated.

 What to Expect During a Mobile Sierra EV Windshield Replacement